zseen/cs50/Week3/whodunit/README.md

 ## What does `fseek` do?
-It is used to move file pointer in a given file to a specific position.
+It sets the file position of the stream pointer to a new position (by the given offset).

 ## What is `SEEK_CUR`?
-It moves a file pointer position to a given location.
+It moves a file pointer position to a given location and the new file position will be the current position plus offset (in bytes).

 ## Whodunit?